---nodisplay Do not plot the data (for noninteractive use)
+nodisplay Do not plot the data (for noninteractive use)

+Default: True

---verbose Print out more debugging information
+verbose Print out more debugging information

+Default: False

---searchrange Limit fit to a range of lags from LAGMIN to LAGMAX.
-Default is -30.0 to 30.0
+searchrange Limit fit to a range of lags from LAGMIN to LAGMAX.
+Default is -30.0 to 30.0 seconds.

+Default: (-30.0, 30.0)
---filterband Possible choices: None, vlf, lfo, resp, cardiac, hrv_ulf, hrv_vlf, hrv_lf, hrv_hf, not also specified, LOWERSTOP and UPPERSTOP will be calculated automati-

-Filter timecourses to specific band.
+filterband Possible choices: None, vlf, lfo, resp, cardiac, hrv_ulf, hrv_vlf, hrv_hf, hrv_vhf, lfo_legacy Filter timecourses to specific band.
 Use "None" to disable filtering.
-Default is

---filterfreqs Filter timecourses to retain LOWERPASS to UPPERPASS.
-If -filterstopfreqs is

---filterstopfreqs Filter timecourses to with stop frequencies LOWERSTOP and UPPERSTOP.
+Default is "lfo".
+Default: "Ifo" filterfreqs Filter timecourses to retain LOWERPASS to UPPERPASS.
+If -filterstopfreqs is not also specified, LOWERSTOP and UPPERSTOP will be calculated automatically. filterstopfreqs Filter timecourses to with stop frequencies LOWERSTOP and UPPERSTOP.
+LOWERSTOP must be <= LOWERPASS, UPPERSTOP must be >= UPPER-PASS.
+Using this argument requires the use of -filterfreqs.